bit101/tinpig/readme.md

 The first time you run tinpig it will create a folder at `~/.config/tinpig`.
 This will contain a file called `config` and a folder called `templates` that holds a few sample templates.
 Feel free to modify these for your own use, delete them, and add new templates here.
 If you delete all the folders in this directory, tinpig will repopulate it with the sample templates the next time it runs.

+## Configuration

+The `~/.config/tinpig/config` file will hold configuration values that will affect how the tool works.
+If you can edit that and set your name and email address, templates can then use those values in the projects they create.

 ## Use

-To create a new project-based template, simply type `tinpig`.
+To create a new project, simply type `tinpig`.
 This will display a list of available templates for you to choose from.

 ![screenshot](images/tinpig_01.png)

 When you choose a template, tinpig will ask you for a path for your new project.
 Enter a directory name to create a project with that name in the current directory, or an absolute or relative path to some other location.

 If the template includes any replaceable tokens, you will be prompted to provide values for each token.
 Some tokens may have default values that will be displayed after the name of the token.
 Press enter to accept the default value, or type an alternate value.
+Some tokens may be marked as required and others may restrict certain characters to ensure they work correctly as file paths.
+You'll be notified if your replacement needs correction.

 ![screenshot](images/tinpig_02.png)

 tinpig will then create the project at the specified location, performing all of the token replacment.
 And you are done, ready to use your new project.

-## "Advanced" use
+## Command line use

 If you know the name of the template you want to use and/or the location at which you want to create your project, you can specify these values on the command line.